isomerpages/jointpoly-ace/_joint-polytechnic-programmes/Joint Polytechnic Programmes.md

 * T&L Mentor Move-In Programme (TLMP)
 * Course Leadership Move-In Programme (CLMP)

-Please click on menu bar on the left to find out more about each programme.
+Please click on menu bar to find out more about each programme.